Audubon School: Closure and modern history

-The school opened in 1907 and closed in 1976 after a boiler explosion, but not before it boasted one of the largest enrollments in the public school system.

-"Even though this is a brand new building constructed on the site of the old school, its appearance is certain to evoke lots of memories," Stinnett said.
-"The developer was able to carefully preserve and re-use some of the old limestone details to retain some of the feeling of the original building, and that makes it special."
+The replacement project is named the Audubon School Senior Apartments, it opened in March 2021.
 City officials hope the new residential community will eventually contribute to the revitalization of the entire East End.
 "It is hoped that this will be a catalyst for other developments in the area to join the three-residence Habitat for Humanity mini-development just a block down Letcher Street, as well as the East End Park and other improvements made by private property owners," Stinnett said.

 The school, though demolished, apparently remains listed, as weekly lists of changes in National Register status have not yet shown a delisting.